Jacob Reses: Early political career

 Reses began his career in conservative politics as an intern for the Daily Caller, a conservative news website founded by Tucker Carlson.
 He later served as senior policy advisor to Senator Josh Hawley.

-Chief of Staff to JD Vance
+Chief of staff to JD Vance

-In 2023, Reses was appointed Chief of Staff to then-Senator JD Vance, who represented Ohio in the United States Senate.
+In 2023, Reses was appointed chief of staff to then-Senator JD Vance, who represented Ohio in the United States Senate.
 In this capacity, Reses managed the senator's legislative agenda and staff operations.

-Following JD Vance's election as Vice President of the United States in 2024, Reses was appointed Chief of Staff to the Vice President.
-In this role, he oversees the Vice President's staff, manages the Vice President's schedule, and determines meeting access.
+Following JD Vance's election as vice president of the United States in 2024, Reses was appointed chief of staff to the vice president.
+In this role, he oversees the vice president's staff, manages the vice president's schedule, and determines meeting access.

+On 11 June 2026, it was announced that Reses will depart from his role as Chief of Staff by the end of the summer.

 Personal life

-Reses is of Jewish heritage.
-His grandfather escaped the Holocaust.
+Reses is Jewish, and his grandfather escaped the Holocaust.
+He married Rachel Altman in January 2026.
+He was profiled in the March 2026 issue of New York magazine.